ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/array-join.md

 │ World │ [3,4,5] │ 5 │   3 │ [1,2,3]             │
 └───────┴─────────┴───┴─────┴─────────────────────┘
 ```
-Multiple arrays with different size can be joined by using: `SETTINGS enable_unaligned_array_join = 1`.
+Multiple arrays with different sizes can be joined by using: `SETTINGS enable_unaligned_array_join = 1`.
 Example:

 ```sql
 SELECT s, arr, a, b